Trinidad and Tobago

 Market Share:

-Guyana's export portfolio to Trinidad and Tobago demonstrates strategic specialization, with leading products representing a key competitive advantage in this bilateral market.
+Guyana's export portfolio to Trinidad and Tobago demonstrates strategic specialization, with containers: (including containers for transport of fluids) specially designed and equipped for carriage by one or more modes of transport representing a key competitive advantage in this bilateral market.

 $625.49M